 In considering a financial settlement on divorce, there are a number of factors which the court will consider.
 In particular, you are more likely to keep more if not all of your own pension if your spouse has maintained a career of their own, and in particular if as a result they have their own pension.
 The court will also bear in mind the separate needs of both you and your spouse and those of any children you may have.

-You may be able to keep 100% of your military pension entitlement – it really does depend on your particular circumstances.
+You may be able to keep 100% of your military pension entitlement – but it really does depend on your particular circumstances.

 What is your Military Pension Worth?
 Getting the right valuation is critical